-They obviously take for granted that a well developed telecommunications infrastructure (packet-switching network and telephone network) exist -- which is or will be basically true for the EC, but is not true for most other countries, especially in the developing world.
-The assumption for "set penetration" is, according to our judgment, not a free choice, but depends on many other assumptions which follow on the list such as "functions" (range of services), costs, and many others (such as friendliness of the system, level of "computer education", etc.) which are left out, but probably should have been taken into consideration.
-Concerning "usage price" in the minus scenario perhaps higher prices should be assumed which would seem to be more realistic.
+They obviously take for granted that a welldeveloped telecommunications infrastructure (packet-switching network) exists - which is, or will be, basically true for the EEC, but is not true for most other countries, especially in the developing world.
+The assumption for set penetration is, in our judgement, not a free choice, but depends on many other assumptions which follow on the list such as functions (range of services), costs and many others (such as friendliness of the system, level of computer education, etc.) which are left out, but probably should have been taken into consideration.
+Concerning usage price in the minus scenario, perhaps higher prices should be assumed which would seem to be more realistic.
 Some further assumptions which we feel should also be considered were neglected from the list.
 For example, a most important factor in the penetration process of videotex is existence of clear government information policy regarding videotex.
-The backing and support of government, or a decision to "let market forces decide," will probably fundamentally influence the market penetration process in any given country.
-If, for example, a government decided that videotex should play a basic role in the education system of the country (by enabling modern teaching facilities to be brought to remote mountain villages or farms and thus give educational equality for everyone), then it could restructure its educational policy and invest substantial resources in subsidizing videotex terminals and take away resources, let us say, for textbooks.
-Apart from the goodwill of the government towards subsidizing videotex in principle, the availability of government funds -- especially in economically and politically difficult times -- is crucial.
-All in all, we feel that the list of assumptions for the
+The backing and support of government, or a decision to let market forces decide, will probably fundamentally influence the market penetration process in any given country.
+If, for example, a government decided that videotex should play a basic role in the education system of the country (by enabling modern teaching facilities to be brought to remote mountain villages or farms and thus give increased educational equality), then it could restructure its educational policy and invest substantial resources in subsidizing videotex terminals and take away resources, let us say, for textbooks.
+Apart from the goodwill of the government towards subsidizing videotex in principle, the availability of government funds --- especially in economically and politically difficult times - is crucial.
+All in all, we feel that the list of assumptions for the three scenarios in [9] is too narrow.
+With regard to the minus scenario, it should be added that from the technological point of view it refers to first-generation 2W videotex systems and the plus scenario to second-generation videotex systems.

-Assumptions Minus Reference Plus Set price high (200 EUAs) medium (125 EUAs) low (23 EUAs) Set penetration low, partial 50% tending to 100% Usage price low low low/high U sage v olume low medium high Eurochip standard no yes yes Set suppliers some TV manufacturers, some sets all TV manufacturers, all sets all TV manufactures, plus newcomers Information, service suppliers defensive publishers major publishers, service suppliers, few newcomers mass entry publishers, service suppliers, plus new suppliers Functions information retrieval information retrieval plus some new information retrieval plus many new Regulations not applicable or restraining neutral enabling, facilitating three scenarios in [22] is too narrow.
-With to regard the "minus" scenario it should be added that from the technological point of view it refers to "first-generation 2W videotex" systems and the "plus" scenario to "second-generation videotex" systems.
 Now let us come to the results of the forecast.
-Figure 11 shows the forecast for 2W videotex terminals to be installed in the EC countries, and Figure 12, their usage forecast.
+Figure 10 shows the forecast for 2W videotex terminals to be installed in the EEC countries, and Figure 11, their usage forecast.
 Taking into account the above (rather narrow) list of assumptions, the predicted options are extremely broad.